 The most practical response to large-scale systemic evil is not always at the systemic level.
 It is in your own home, your own neighbourhood, your own church.
 Who in your immediate world is vulnerable and under-protected?
 Children, elderly neighbours, people without community or advocate — these are the people Scripture repeatedly identifies as the particular concern of the believer.
 Care for them concretely, not abstractly.

 The long-term antidote to a culture that produces predators is the formation of the next generation in a deeply different set of values — the dignity of every person, the accountability of the powerful, the protection of the vulnerable, and the understanding that moral authority is not self-generated.
 This formation begins at home, long before children encounter the world's version of power.
-It is one of the most important investments a parent can make.
 Visit our Motivation Essentials page for curated resources to help you do exactly this.

 One of the consistent affirmations of Scripture is that God sees what human systems miss.
 The exploitation that happens behind closed doors, in private networks, in the dark — none of it is hidden from Him.
 Psalm 94:1–3 is the prayer of those who watch injustice and wonder when accountability will come: "O Lord, the God who avenges, shine forth.
 How long will the wicked be jubilant?"
 The answer Scripture gives is not a timeline.
 It is a character: God is just, and justice, however delayed, is not abandoned.

-This is the question that the pattern of elite moral failure raises most acutely, and it is the one that Western culture is least equipped to answer honestly.
+This is the question that the pattern of elite moral failure raises most acutely — and the one that Western culture is least equipped to answer honestly.
 The secular Enlightenment project — the belief that reason, law, and social consensus could replace religious moral authority as the foundation of ethical behaviour — has had profound achievements.
 But it has also encountered a problem it cannot fully solve: human nature.

 This is not an argument for theocracy or for the institutional church as a political force — the track record there is far too mixed to sustain such a claim.
 It is an argument for the irreplaceable role of genuine, internally-held faith in producing the kind of moral character that resists the corrupting force of power.
 Not religion as performance or social convention — but faith as a living conviction about the nature of reality, the dignity of human beings, and the reality of accountability before God.

-For a deeper exploration of how faith intersects with the challenges of modern life, explore the Daily Motivation TV Blog.
+Daily Motivation TVFor a deeper exploration of how faith intersects with the challenges of modern life, explore the full Daily Motivation TV Blog.
 And if this article has raised questions you are wrestling with personally, our Prayer, Wins & Encouragement community is a space to bring them honestly.